dylanbarwick/reqresimport/README.md

 The reimport function will individually fetch data from reqres and overwrite any local changes you might have made.

 In order to effect these changes you should run `drush updb`.

+## Update 2024-06-25 13:00

+Credit where it's due, the bulk of the http client service ReqresApiClient comes from this github repo: https://github.com/daggerhart/drupal8_examples/tree/master/modules/cat_api

+...although I did manage to adapt it and integrate it into my own efforts in under an hour.
+The FetchJson service should be renamed ReqresUtils for clarity and the http client code in that service is now redundant but I left it in there to give you an idea of how I eventually ended up where I did.

+Come to think of it, the utility methods in FetchJson also violate the single responsibility principle.